alex-arknetworx/mgr/README.md

 "m4"
 "libx11-dev"
 "xorg"
-"twm" (as system window manager)
+"twm" (as debian system window manager)

-Edit mgr/Configfile and replace USERNAME with your home path.
+Edit Configfile and replace USERNAME with your home path.

 Then from within /mgr/
 "make first",
 "make depend",
 "make install".

-startx and run /mgr/bin/./mgr
+startx to get into the debian system window manager and run /mgr/bin/./mgr

+MGR runs in an X window.